phiphifier/tilepadder/README.md

 # tileset padder/extruder
 CLI tool to easily add and remove padding to/from tilesets
 This tool adds padded borders by extruding the edge pixels, preventing flickering or gaps (seams) between tiles in game engines.

+**Pixel Extrusion:** Automatically bleeds edge pixels into the padding to prevent texture seams.
+**Bi-Directional:** Easily add padding for engine imports or remove it to return to a "clean" grid.
+**Lightweight:** No heavy dependencies—just raw Java power.

 **Java 17 or newer is required!**

 INSTALLATION **LINUX ONLY** (recommended)